chaogou/chaogou.github.io/_pages/about.md

 Updates
 =====
 * <font color="#dd0000">We have intern, full-time research, Ph.D and Master student positions recently.
 If you are interested please send your CV to me.</font>
+* One paper is accepted by IEEE Transactions on Intelligent Transportation Systems 2023
+* One paper is accepted by IEEE Transactions on Intelligent Vehicles 2023
+* One paper is accepted by ACMMM 2023
+* One paper is accepted by Computer Vision and Image Understanding 2023
 * We have been the winner of HOMAGE Competition@ ActivityNet Challenge in CVPR 2022, and were invited to give a [presentation](https://www.youtube.com/watch?v=KK3SPK6iueE) about the solution for scene graph generation.
 * One paper is accepted by IEEE Transactions on Intelligent Vehicles 2022
 * One paper is accepted by Knowledge-Based Systems 2022
 * One paper is accepted by Pattern Recognition 2022
 * One paper is accepted by ICML 2021.
-* One paper is accepted IEEE Transactions on Cybernetics 2021
+* One paper is accepted by IEEE Transactions on Cybernetics 2021
-* One paper is accepted IEEE Transactions on Intelligent Transportation Systems 2021
+* One paper is accepted by IEEE Transactions on Intelligent Transportation Systems 2021
 * One paper is accepted by Transactions on Fuzzy Systems 2020.
 * One paper is accepted by ACMMM 2020 and wins the <font color="#dd0000">Best Student Paper</font> award.
 Congratuations to Wenbo.
 * One paper is accepted by IJCAI 2020.
-* One paper is accepted by WWW 2020.
 * One paper is accepted by ECAI 2020.
+* One paper is accepted by CVPR 2020.